poshamollaraju/RaJu-Car-Magazine/README.md

 # RaJu-Car-Magazine
-all about to show case the website
+all about to show all cars in the website